Health Professionals

 Information for North Coast health professionals

 In the event of a natural disaster or emergency, the Healthy North Coast Disaster Management Framework and Disaster Management Action Plan guide our preparation, response and recovery activities.
-These are accompanied by a suite of internal procedures that support our staff.
+This framework is accompanied by a suite of internal procedures that support our staff.

 Being prepared helps to ensure that when disasters happen, you and your staff are ready to respond effectively.